Lion: Reproduction and life cycle

 Most lionesses reproduce by the time they are four years of age.
-Lions do not mate at a specific time of year and the females are polyestrous.
-Like those of other cats, the male lion's penis has spines that point backward.
-During withdrawal of the penis, the spines rake the walls of the female's vagina, which may cause ovulation.
+Lions do not mate at a specific time of year, and the females are polyestrous.
+Like other cats, lions have penile spines that rake the walls of the vagina during copulation, which may cause ovulation.
 A lioness may mate with more than one male when she is in heat.
 Lions of both sexes may be involved in group homosexual and courtship activities.
 Males also head-rub and roll around with each other before mounting each other.
 Generation length of the lion is about seven years.
 The average gestation period is around 110 days; the female gives birth to a litter of between one and four cubs in a secluded den, which may be a thicket, a reed-bed, a cave, or some other sheltered area, usually away from the pride.
 She will often hunt alone while the cubs are still helpless, staying relatively close to the den.
 Lion cubs are born blind, their eyes opening around seven days after birth.
 They weigh 1.2–2.1 kg at birth and are almost helpless, beginning to crawl a day or two after birth and walking around three weeks of age.
-To avoid a buildup of scent attracting the attention of predators, the lioness moves her cubs to a new den site several times a month, carrying them one-by-one by the nape of the neck.
+To avoid a buildup of scent attracting the attention of predators, the lioness moves her cubs to a new den site several times a month, carrying them one by one by the nape of the neck.

 Lionesses of reproductive age within a pride have a similar number of surviving cubs, which they initially keep hidden.
 Lionesses without offspring do not assist in the care of the communal litter.

 Usually, the mother does not integrate herself and her cubs back into the pride until the cubs are six to eight weeks old.
 Sometimes the introduction to pride life occurs earlier, particularly if other lionesses have given birth at about the same time.
 When first introduced to the rest of the pride, lion cubs lack confidence when confronted with adults other than their mother.
 They soon begin to immerse themselves in the pride life, however, playing among themselves or attempting to initiate play with the adults.
 Lionesses with cubs of their own are more likely to be tolerant of another lioness's cubs than lionesses without cubs.
 Male tolerance of the cubs varies—one male could patiently let the cubs play with his tail or his mane, while another may snarl and bat the cubs away.